 Please note that as far as Causality is concerned, FTL communication is every bit as bad as FTL travel.

 Clever readers will have already spotted a possible loop-hole.
 What if there was some law of physics that prevented Time travel from creating paradoxes?
+In that case, FTL/Time Travel would not make Causality impossible.

 The classic Time-travel paradox is the so-called "Grandfather paradox" (though it actually should be called the "Grandmother paradox").
 Boris Badenov sneaks into Mr. Peabody's Wayback Machine (actually the WABAC machine, but who cares?) and travels back in time to when Boris' grandfather was a baby.
 Boris then gives his infant grandfather a lit stick of dynamite then cackles evilly as his grandfather is blown to bits.
 Bah-hah-hah!